Ntolgka/SteamDeals/README.md

 ## Data files

+The `data/` folder is **gitignored** (it's your personal library) and is created automatically on first run with one empty list.

 - **`data/games.json`** — your lists. v2 format:
   `{ "version": 2, "lists": [{ "id", "name", "createdAt", "games": [...] }] }`.
   Each game: `name`, `appId`, `steamUrl`, `headerImage`, optional `owned` and `addedAt`.
-Legacy v1 files (a plain array) are migrated automatically into a single list named **HHH** — nothing is lost.
+Legacy v1 files (a plain array of games) are migrated automatically into a single list — nothing is lost.
 - **`data/lows.json`** — lowest observed price per region per game, maintained automatically.
 Delete it to reset tracking.

-CLI alternative to the UI: `npm run add-game -- --list "HHH" "Hollow Knight"`.
+CLI alternative to the UI: `npm run add-game -- --list "Wishlist" "Hollow Knight"`.

 ## Where the data comes from